Elections technology security, 29.3(1), 29.4 to 29.6

 SECRETARY OF STATE

-The Secretary of State hereby proposes to amend Chapter 29, "Elections Technology Security," Iowa Administrative Code.
+The Secretary of State hereby amends Chapter 29, "Elections Technology Security," Iowa Administrative Code.

 Legal Authority for Rule Making

-This rule making is proposed under the authority provided in Iowa Code section 47.1.
+This rule making is adopted under the authority provided in Iowa Code section 47.1.

 State or Federal Law Implemented